 What I found what worked best for my kids when they were under five years old, were large seeds such as squash, pumpkins, sunflower and so on.
-I would also “help” them pick out a quick grower like radish.
+I would also “help” them pick out one of the fastest growing vegetables like radishes.

 Now that they are over five years old, I find that letting them pick what they want to grow works better.
 Each year I pull out the box of seed packets and let them choose.

-Most of the time they go with the most colorful looking veggie on the packet, but my older son will actually try and grow items that he enjoys to eat — broccoli being one of them.
+Most of the time they go with the most colorful-looking veggie on the packet, but my older son will actually try and grow items that he enjoys eating — broccoli being one of them.